Filipino cuisine: Contemporary period

 Filipino cuisine continues to evolve as new techniques and styles of cooking, and ingredients find their way into the country.
 Traditional dishes both simple and elaborate, indigenous and foreign-influenced, are seen as are more current popular international dishes and fast food fare.
 However, the Filipino diet is higher in total fat, saturated fat, and cholesterol than other Asian diets.
 In 2013, President Noynoy Aquino signed Republic Act No. 10611, or the Food Safety Act, to establish safeguards for the Filipino people's diet and health in regards to food quality and consumption.
 In 2022, TasteAtlas ranked Filipino cuisine as the 23rd best in the world, while chicken inasal and sisig were ranked one of the best dishes globally.

 In 2025, the Michelin Guide announced that it would release its first selection of restaurants in the Greater Manila and Cebu areas by 2026.
 This marks the first time that the Philippines will be included in the prestigious international restaurant guide.

+Filipino herbs and spices

+Filipino herbs and spices include ginger, lemongrass, annato, tamarind, pandan and galangal.